-Economic, social and environmental development specialist, interested in climate finance, and in expanding educational opportunities
+Economic, social and environmental development specialist, focused on climate finance, and in expanding educational opportunities for all.

 Luis Alberto Fierro is a specialist in economic, social and environmental development in Latin America and the Caribbean.
 He is a consultant on climate finance, project finance, sustainable development, low-emission development strategies, and related fields.

-He was a Program Manager for Activities with Economic and Business Partners at the EU-LAC Foundation (http://www.eulacfoundation.org).
+Before that, he was a Program Manager for Activities with Economic and Business Partners at the EU-LAC Foundation, working on sustainable development, climate change, trade and SMEs (http://www.eulacfoundation.org).

 From 1997 to 2013, he held several high level positions at the Inter-American Development Bank (IDB), including Resource Mobilization Lead Specialist at the Office in Europe; Coordinator of the Programming and Private Sector Section of the Office of the Secretary; and Senior Program Coordinator at the Sustainable Development Department.
 The IDB promotes projects, programs, policies and strategies for development in Latin America and the Caribbean.
 He participated in drafting the sector strategies for the priority areas of the IDB, including Sustainable Economic Growth; Reduction of Poverty and Promotion of Social Equity; Modernization of the State; Environment; Social Development; Regional Integration; and Competitiveness.

 In 2006, he was the representative of the Government of Ecuador at the Board of Executive Directors of the International Monetary Fund.